 Add the website name

 Here’s a cool password trick I learned to make passwords longer.
 Add the website name to the end of the base password so the password is easy to remember, yet different for each website.
 Bonus points for adding a symbol or capital letter!
 If I was logging into Twitter, my password could be “frenchfriestwitter” or “frenchfries.Twitter” to make it unique.

 A note on password management software

-There are many great password management and generator softwares, such as LastPass.
-However, if you frequently use accounts on devices that are not your own, such as in a computer lab, I would caution against having these softwares generate passwords.
-Also, not all websites support these types of softwares- my bank and certain university websites do not.
-Creating your own secure passwords with these techniques is always a smart thing to do.
+There are many great password management and generator software, such as LastPass.
+However, if you frequently use accounts on devices that are not your own, such as in a computer lab, I would caution against having this software generate passwords, though having it store passwords is fine.
+It’s also worth noting that select websites may not support using password management tools- my university and bank are two examples of websites that do not support this.

 Summary of how to create secure and easy to remember passwords

 - It’s important to use different passwords on websites and avoid using the same password, so that if there is a password leak, not all accounts are compromised

 - A password with 6-8 characters can be guessed by a password cracking software in about 30 minutes

 - One way to create secure and unique passwords is to have a base password and have a different version of that for each website